KateMorley/grid/README.md

 Set up a cron job to execute the `update.php` script (using the [PHP CLI SAPI](https://www.php.net/manual/en/features.commandline.usage.php)) every five minutes.
 The cron job must run as a user with write access to `public/favicon.svg` and `public/index.html`.

 The script outputs details of the update process to standard output, and details of errors to standard error.
 An error with an individual data source does not abort the rest of the update process.
-The APIs can be unreliable, so the `ERROR_REPORTING_THRESHOLD` constant in `configuration.php` is provided to control how many consecutive times an error must occur before it is reported.

 ### Fonts

 The CSS refers to `proza-light.woff2` and `proza-regular.woff2`.
 These are commercial fonts, so are not included in this repository.
 Licences for [Proza](http://bureauroffa.com/about-proza) can be purchased from [Bureau Roffa](http://bureauroffa.com/).
-Alterenatively, the simplified free version [Proza Libre](http://bureauroffa.com/about-proza-libre) can be used instead.
+Alternatively, the simplified free version [Proza Libre](http://bureauroffa.com/about-proza-libre) can be used instead.

 ### Cloudflare

 National Grid: Live uses [Cloudflare](https://www.cloudflare.com/)’s content delivery network.
-Visit counts will be retrieved from Cloudflare if the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ZONE_ID` constants in `configuration.php` are set to non-empty strings.
+Visit counts will be retrieved from Cloudflare if the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ZONE_ID` environment variables are set to non-empty strings.
 The Cloudflare API token must be configured to provide Analytics Read access for the zone.

 ## Codebase structure